zNaLa/docs/docs/FAQ-doc2.md

 ![DJRole](/static/img/faq/dj-role.png)

 :::caution
-Any role called "DJ" will still act as a DJ role.
+Any role called `DJ` will still act as a DJ role.
 :::

 ### DJ Playlists